miguelmarint/curriculum_vitae_vuejs/README.md

 # curriculum_vitae_vuejs
-Hoja de vida creada con tecnologías html, css, vuejs y json.
+Curriculum created with html, css, vuejs and json technologies.
+BEM methodology was also used in css.